In this article

-Each row in your file should describe a list of second-party segments for a specific user.
+Each row in your file should describe a list of second-party cohorts for a specific user.
 The row must be in the following format:

 <USER ID><SPACE><SEGMENT IDS AS CSV>

-For example, an import of four segments against a user ID would appear as a single row in the data file, with a comma-separated list of segment IDs:
+For example, an import of four cohorts against a user ID would appear as a single row in the data file, with a comma-separated list of cohort IDs:

-Note: Segment updates for an individual user are incremental.
-This means that if a user is already a member of other second-party segments from the same provider, as a result of a previous upload, Permutive will append the new list of segments to the existing segments.
-User IDs and segment IDs must not contain spaces.
+Note: Cohort updates for an individual user are incremental.
+This means that if a user is already a member of other second-party cohorts from the same provider, as a result of a previous upload, Permutive will append the new list of cohorts to the existing cohorts.
+User IDs and cohort IDs must not contain spaces.
 Every line in your input should be terminated with a new line and there should be no enclosing quotes (or any other wrapping characters).

 In our subscribers' data scenario, we have already modelled our data and are ready to prepare the file for upload.

 We start with the following data in our database: